Please click here to join my mailing list to be notified when the next circles open in September 2021.

 - The passion in you needs an outlet.
 Whether you have the heart of a healer, a storyteller, or an activist, you need a safe container within which to practice showing up courageously and speaking your truths aloud.

-- You’re committed to better understanding the way oppression works and the parts we all play in upholding oppressive systems.
+- You’re committed to better understanding the way oppression works and the parts we all play in upholding oppressive systems, including white supremacy and patriarchy.
 You recognize that none of us are truly free until we’re all free.

 That ache you feel for a sense of wholeness, greater fulfillment, and deeper connections?
 It’s there for a reason.
 Your frustrations, self-doubt, discouragement, and isolation?
 They’re trying to tell you something.